-Some resources are treated so differently for SSI than they are for Nursing Home Medicaid that it is necessary to provide additional information about them.
+Some resources are treated differently for SSI than they are for Nursing Home Medicaid and it makes it is necessary to provide additional information about them.
 Those resources include burial contracts, burial accounts, life insurance policies, automobiles and property other than the homeplace.